Life on the Loop

 Like most people who see the Grand Canyon the first time, I struggled to get a picture that captured its grandeur.
 I had to wait until I got the pictures back from the drug store – those of a certain age will know what I’m talking about – to realize just how hopeless it was.

 Years after I first visited the South Rim, I hiked Havasu Canyon down to the Colorado River, camping near the stunning Havasu Falls for several days.
-A few years after that I rafted the Grand twice, rowing my own boat through the rapids of the Colorado River.
+A few years after that I rafted the Grand twice, rowing through the famous rapids of the Grand Canyon.
 I finally accepted that the grandeur is never captured, it simply must be enjoyed.

 The Great Loop is similar, if vastly different in landscape.
 It too is a majestic trip that can never be fully captured in pictures - or stories.
 Just like the Grand, every day starts with some level of apprehension but ends with a faint hope that the trip might never end.
 Either can get the adrenaline going or be dangerous, especially for the unwary, lazy or foolish.
 But both are relatively safe, though bug bites take their toll.

 The Great Loop may not overwhelm like the Grand Canyon, but scenic beauty shows up almost every day in its rivers, lakes, sounds, bays, islands, beaches, mountains, inlets, and a bit of ocean (or a lot if you prefer).
 There’s nothing to compare to the mesmerizing power of thundering rapids, but there are impressive cities, harbors, canals, locks and best to me, small towns with personality.
 Jaw dropping sunsets backdrop many of them.
 Sunrises too, for those who rise earlier than me.